chevcast/holdem-bot/README.md

 The table creator or the player in the dealer position can run this command.

-Once a hand has begun all seated players will receive a private message from Hold'em Bot.
-This message is where the entire hand and betting will take place.
-This way you can see your hole cards and don't have to flip back and forth between the private message and the channel <:awesome:708028362488021092>

 ---------------

 **`$hands`** - _(DM or Channel)_ - Show poker hand rankings guide.